 Team Foundation Server Password: do not change this value from the default of

 Optionally, to add debugging to your pipeline, add a new variable and enter these values in the New variable window:

-After the Flaw Import task has completed successfully, the work items related to flaws or vulnerabilities in a given application appear in Azure DevOps or TFS.
+After the Flaw Import task has completed successfully, the work items related to flaws or vulnerabilities in a given application appear in Azure DevOps.
 In Azure DevOps, you can search on the Work or Queries pages, for example, to find the work items you created.